-The Group Chair should notify the COO when a document is ready for TAB action.
-Document(s) and any supporting materials must be delivered to the COO in the standard format for posting.
+The Group Chair(s) and 1EdTech Technical Program Manager should determine if a document is ready for TAB action.
+Document(s) and any supporting materials must be delivered to in the standard format for posting.
 A Vote Request will be sent to the TAB asking for interested voters.

-Unless there are editorial deficiencies in the package, the IMS Staff will postits contents on the TAB forum issue a call for an electronic review or vote at the earliest time that is compatible with other votes or TAB activities.
+Unless there are editorial deficiencies in the package, the 1EdTech Staff will post its contents on the TAB forum and issue a call for an electronic review or vote at the earliest time that is compatible with other votes or TAB activities.
 No changes to the materials can be made once this call for a review or vote is made.

-Project participants are required to facilitate TAB review and voting by distributing supplementary documentation via the website, making presentations at Quarterly Meetings, and conducting question and answer sessions by teleconference or FAQ.
+Project participants are required to facilitate TAB review and voting by distributing supplementary documentation via the website, making presentations at in-person meetings, and conducting question and answer sessions by web conference or FAQ.